hyperrhiz/jekyll-journal/README.md

 - edit the Gemfile and add the line `gem "jekyll"`
 - `bundle`
 - `bundle exec jekyll serve`
-- Your site should now be previewable in-browser at http://localhost:4000/jekyll-journal/
+- Your site should now be previewable in-browser at http://localhost:4000/jekyll-journal/; see below on "previewing as you go"

 ## Customizing setup